 College strives to impart values of National development among students and make them responsible citizens of the country.
 Important days that commemorate the milestones of National importance are celebrated with participation of students as well as staff members.
 Some of these are: Independence Day and Republic Day- These two important National days are celebrated on each campus of the University.
 On Pune campus, all the colleges and University departments celebrate Independence Day and Republic Day.
 The students, teaching and non-teaching staff gather for flag hoisting, National Anthem and parade by the NCC Cadets of the campus.
 Students also sing patriotic songs and University song.
-University officials like the Pro -Vice Chancellor, Registrar or the Finance officer from the University presideover the function.
+University officials like the Pro -Vice Chancellor,Registrar or the Finance officer from the University presideover the function.
 Constitution Day- Constitution Day is celebrated on 26 November.
 Teachers and students read the Preamble of the Indian Constitution, speak about the content of the constitution, making of the constitution, fundamental rights, directive principles, fundamental duties and responsibilities.
 Mahaparinirvan Diwas- Homage is paid to Dr. Babasaheb Ambedkar and his work towards building a better nation.
 A sense of responsibility towards the nation is created among the students and staff members.
 Birth and death anniversaries of national leaders are also observed.

-File Description Documents Details of activities that inculcate values; necessary to render students in to responsible citizens View File Any other relevant information No File Uploaded

-- 7.1.10 The Institution has a prescribed code of conduct for students, teachers, administrators and other staff and conducts periodic programmes in this regard.
-The Code of Conduct is displayed on the website There is a committee to monitor adherence to the Code of Conduct Institution organizes professional ethics programmes for students, teachers, administrators and other staff 4.
-Annual awareness programmes on Code of Conduct are organized - D. Any 1 of the above
+File Description Documents Details of activities that inculcate values; necessary to render students in to responsible citizens View File Any other relevant information No File Uploaded 7.1.10 - The Institution has a p code of conduct for students, t administrators and other staff conducts periodic programme regard.
+The Code of Conduct on the website There is a commonitor adherence to the Cod Institution organizes profession programmes for students, teachers, administrators and of 4.
+Annual awareness program of Conduct are organized eachers, f and s in this is displayed mittee to e of Conduct onal ethics E. None of the above